How to Prevent Fence Post Rot September 28, 2023 Comments: 0

 Pittsburgh Fence Co, Inc. suggests you consider the following when installing or caring for your wooden fence.

 Types of Wood

-If choosing to install a wooden fence, be aware of the different type of wood available.
-Hardier woods, such as juniper and cedar, are less vulnerable to fence rot than wood, such as pine and tamarack.
+If choosing to install a wooden fence, be aware of the different types of wood available.
+Hardier woods, such as juniper and cedar, are less vulnerable to fence post rot than wood, such as pine and tamarack.
 Also, wood that is pressure-treated provides a protective barrier against insects and decay.

 Proper Fence Installation

 Your fence should be installed in an area with adequate air circulation.
 Additionally, your fence posts should not have contact with soil.
 Professional fence installers, like Pittsburgh Fence Co, Inc. will save you time and money by properly installing your fence to minimize the effects of fence post rot.

 Inspect your fence posts and boards to make sure they are structurally sound.
 This will prevent problems from heavy snowfalls and other damaging effects of winter weather in Pittsburgh.

 If you notice signs of fence post rot, you will want to take care of it immediately.
 If only a board or two is damaged, you can quickly replace the affected boards.
 Replacing the affected boards prevents the rot from spreading.

 Regularly staining your fence helps to keep rot away.
 It is important to apply a high-quality brand at least once a year to prevent rain, snow, and moisture from soaking into the wood.